RollingArray/C2-storyline/README.md

 **[⬆ back to top](#table-of-contents)**

-# :wave: Contributing
+# :large_blue_circle: Contributing

 🙏👍🎉 First off, thanks for taking the time to contribute! 🎉👍👏

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Please note we have a [Check the contributing guide]([./CONTRIBUTING.md](https://github.com/RollingArray/C2-storyline/blob/main/CODE_OF_CONDUCT.md)), please follow it in all your interactions with the project.
+Please note we have a [Check the contributing guide](https://github.com/RollingArray/C2-storyline/blob/main/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 # :large_blue_circle: Setting Up the project locally